japettyjohn/queue-pool/README.md

 # queue-pool
-Queue pooling for synchronised access to multiple, insecting lists
+Queue pooling for synchronised access to multiple, intersecting lists